Chicken Cacciatore Recipe

 Cook’s Notes and Tips for this recipe…

-- Also, you can cook the chicken parts with skins.
-It is totally a personal preference.
+• Also, you can cook the chicken parts with skins.
+It is a personal preference.
 We prefer “skinless” chicken breasts or thighs.

-- This recipe for Cacciatore is adaptable to all chicken parts, rabbit, and duck.
-Plus, you can cook in the skillet on stovetop or outside grill.
+• This recipe is adaptable to all chicken parts, rabbits, and ducks.
+Plus, you can cook in the skillet on the stovetop or outside grill.

 Chicken Cacciatore is a hearty, satisfying meal.

-Best of all, this chicken cacciatore recipe is delicious comfort food (and especially with polenta) that will feed a family of 4 to 5 people, and for about $23.00 dollars.
+Best of all, this chicken cacciatore recipe is delicious comfort food (especially with polenta) that will feed a family of 4 to 5 people, and for about $23.00 dollars.
+Tha’s a deal! ๐Ÿ˜‰

 ENJOY!!